open/close all folders

-- Illyria from Angel looks like Fred with her whole body turned blue: just as Fred has brown hair, light brown skin, and brown eyes, so Illyria has blue hair, blue skin...and an unnatural shade of blue for her eyes.
-Of course, this use of blue eyes has the effect of making her look as eerie as possible.
+- Illyria from Angel looks like Fred with her whole body turned blue: just as Fred has brown hair, light brown skin, and brown eyes, so Illyria has blue hair, blue skinů and an unnatural shade of blue for her eyes.
+This use of blue eyes has the effect of making her look as eerie as possible.

 - The main character of Lost Girl normally has brown eyes, which turn bright blue when she uses her powers.

 - On Teen Wolf, eyes that glow blue are a sign that the werewolf possessing them has killed an innocent, except for Alphas, whose eyes are always red whether they have killed or not.
 Other werewolves have gold eyes.